|H. Gifford Fong

 Copenhagen Business School

-Bing Liang is a Professor of Finance at the Isenberg School of Management.
+Bing Liang is the Charles P. McQuaid Professor of Finance at the Isenberg School of Management, University of Massachusetts Amherst.
 He was a visiting scholar at the London School of Economics and a visiting professor at Yale University as well as Shanghai Advanced Institute of Finance.
 He received his M.S. in Statistics from the Chinese Academy of Science and has a Ph.D. in Finance from the University of Iowa.
-His research interests include capital market efficiency, mutual funds and hedge funds, risk management, and empirical methods in finance.
-He has taught undergraduate, MBA, MS, EMBA, EDP, and PhD students at a number of institutions.
+His research interests include capital market efficiency, mutual funds and hedge funds, risk management, and climate finance.

 University of Massachusetts-Amherst